BLuckoo/surfs_up/README.md

 The three main differences in the temperature pattern for the months of June and the months of December can be summarized as follows:

 1. The month of December is generally colder than June, where the minimum temperatures reached are 56 degrees F for December and 64 degrees F for June.
-2. The average temperature in June is almost 75 degrees F in June as compared to 71 degrees F in December.
+2. The average temperature is almost 75 degrees F in June as compared to 71 degrees F in December.
 3. The temperature in December is below 74 degrees F 75% of the time  whereas the temperature in June is below 77 degrees F 75% of the time.

 As Oahu is on the north shores, the temperature for December combined with rain and high winds yield the biggest waves.
 This is very attractive for experienced surfers however with water temperature being colder this will attract fewer swimmers.